 If you are prescribed medication, our pharmacy will deliver it to your door and your medical provider will stay in touch to make sure it’s working for you, adjust your treatment or dose as needed and provide ongoing medication advice.

 Please note: Nurx does not provide therapy or counseling.
 Nurx is not available for crisis response.
 If you are experiencing a mental health crisis, please contact 911 or go to your nearest emergency department.
-IF YOU ARE CONTEMPLATING SUICIDE, CONTACT 911 OR THE NATIONAL SUICIDE PREVENTION LINE AT 1-800-273-TALK (8255).
+IF YOU ARE CONTEMPLATING SUICIDE, CONTACT 911 OR CALL/TEXT THE NATIONAL SUICIDE PREVENTION LINE AT 988.

 What We Treat